-Notice that even esteemed martyrs are revealed to be resting under the altar in heaven, not walking around and playing harps or talking with Jesus.
-They speak for a brief moment at the 5th seal and then are told to go back to resting.
+Notice that even exalted martyrs are revealed to be "resting" under the altar in heaven, not walking around and playing harps or talking with Jesus.
+They seem to be revived in order to speak for a brief moment at the 5th seal, and then are told to "go back to resting."

-This is what the consensus of the verses on this topic tells us.
-Our reward at death is not to go immediately to stay in heaven consciously but to wait in suspension (Rev 6:11) for the first resurrection and then to rise (Rev 20:4) and rule on the earth (Mt 5:5) after a short ten day visit to heaven (Rev 15:2).
+This is what the consensus of the verses on the afterlife tells us.
+Our reward at death is not to go immediately to stay in heaven consciously, but to wait in suspension (Rev 6:11) for the first resurrection and then to rise (Rev 20:4) and rule on the earth (Mt 5:5) after a short ten-day visit to heaven (Rev 15:2).

-If not, then they get the Bible's version of hell: the lake of fire.
-The difference being is there is not eternal torment there.
-They are burned up instantly and spared from suffering and a wicked life that only brings misery.
+If not, then they get the Bible's merciful version of hell: a short swim in the Lake of Fire.
+The key difference being that there is not eternal torment there.
+They are burnt up instantly and spared from suffering a wicked life that only brings misery.
 God is not a sadist but is merciful even to the wicked (Luke 6:35).

-Objection #1: "Absent from the body is to present with the LORD" (2Co 5:8)
+Objection #1: "Absent from the body is to be present with the LORD" (2Co 5:8)

 2 Corinthians 5:8 — We are confident, I say, and willing rather to be absent from the body, and to be present with the Lord.